powervnc/OnlineShop/README.md

 # Description
+E-commerce site developed with a focus on art supplies.
 This is an online shopping platform developed using React and Node.js.
 The site supports various user roles and functionalities for a comprehensive shopping experience.

 # Login and SignUp

 # User Roles:
+There are three types of user found on the site, each with their own set of rights
 ## Normal Users
-Can browse and purchase supplies using a shopping cart (see the points system).
+* Can browse and purchase supplies using a shopping cart (see the points system).
-The products can be filtered by the name of the producer or by category
+* The products can be filtered by:
+  + the name of the producer
+  + category

 ## Moderators
-Can can manage the shopping supplies available on the site.
-Supplies are added, deleted, or edited.
+* Can edit, add or delete:
+  + producers
+  + products

 ## Admin (singular)
-Can upgrade or downgrade user rights (a normal user can become an moderator and viceversa) and delete accounts.
+* Can upgrade or downgrade user rights (a normal user can become an moderator and viceversa) and delete accounts.
 * The admin rights include the rights of an moderator.

 # Points System:
 Supplies can be purchased using points.
-Points can be earned by playing games available on the site or can be bought with real money.
+Points can be earned by :
+* playing games available on the site
+* buying via PayPall

 ## Games
 ### Hangman: A classic word-guessing game where users can earn points.